eduardosalazar20/salazar_communityproject2/README.md

 # technical overview:

 A 90% of this project is still in progress.
 The text that is choosen is " Cambria, Cochin, Georgia, Times, 'Times New Roman', serif ".
 The font was chosen in order to have a corrolation to font that is use in bibles and religion which is mainly serifs.
 Specific words were set to be animated.
+First page was set

 # acknowledgment